-To distinguish hemp from marijuana, both cannabis plants that are regulated differently, the Minnesota Department of Agriculture (MDA) will refer to seed related to the 2023 cannabis legislation as marijuana.
+To distinguish hemp from cannabis, both cannabis plants that are regulated differently, the Minnesota Department of Agriculture (MDA) will refer to seed related to the 2023 cannabis legislation as cannabis or marijuana.
 Cannabis sativa can be bred to produce mature plants with different delta-9 tetrahydrocannabinol concentrations as well as different cannabinoids concentrations.
-Seed that produces plants with a delta-9 tetrahydrocannabinol concentration of less than 0.3% on a dry weight basis are defined as hemp.
-Seeds that produce plants with a delta-9 tetrahydrocannabinol concentration of more than 0.3% on a dry weight basis are defined as marijuana.
+Seeds that produce plants with a delta-9 tetrahydrocannabinol concentration of less than 0.3% on a dry weight basis are defined as hemp.
+Seeds that produce plants with a delta-9 tetrahydrocannabinol concentration of more than 0.3% on a dry weight basis are defined as hemp.
+Seeds that produce plants with a delta-9 tetrahydrocannabinol concentration of more than 0.3% on a dry weight basis are defined as hemp.
+Seeds that produce plants with a delta-9 tetrahydrocannabinol concentration of more than 0.3% on a dry weight basis are defined as hemp.

-This information focusses on the labeling and permit requirements for those planning to sell marijuana seed, as well as set the expectations for what consumers can expect when they purchase seed.
+This information focusses on the labeling and permit requirements for those planning to sell cannabis seed, as well as set the expectations for what consumers can expect when they purchase seed.

-FAQ for labeling marijuana seed for sale:
+FAQ for labeling cannabis seed for sale: